neuronflow/BraTS-Toolkit/README.md

 desc

 ## Example Data
-Example nifti with facial features to test BraTS Preprocessor
+The repo contains an example nifti with facial features to test BraTS Preprocessor, as well as a preprocessed version of the file for testing tumor segmentation.
+For the detailed steps please have a look at the following python files:

 * `preprocess.py` to show preprocessing of MRI data
 * `segment.py` to demonstrate obtaining tumor segmentations